Skip Navigation

 Remove Enterprise Team apps by transferring them to a new owner or by deleting them.
 Admins can delete or transfer any app.
 Members must have the manage permission for an app to delete or transfer the app.

-Heroku Enterprise Administrators can deny OAuth access to Enterprise-Team-owned resources from all non-Heroku products and services.
-Turn off third-party OAuth access to the Heroku Platform API in the Settings tab of the Enterprise Team.
-Members of the Enterprise Team can still OAuth with Heroku, but resources owned by the Enterprise Team won’t be accessible.
+Heroku admins can deny OAuth access to team-owned resources from all non-Heroku products and services.
+Turn off third-party OAuth access to the Heroku Platform API in the team’s Settings

 Spaces